CompEvol/beast2/scripts/migrate.md

 ## tl;dr

 1. Make sure your code, example XML and BEAUti template are compatible with the v2.7 API and updated libraries.
 The `beast2/script/migrate.pl` script can assist with that.
 2. Make sure to list your services in `version.xml`.
-Run `applauncher PackageHealthChecker mypackage.zip` to get suggestions for services to add in `version.xml`
+Run `beastfx.app.tools.PackageHealthChecker` to get suggestions for services to add in `version.xml`

 ## Migrating java code